tuckerguen/ros_fitts_task/README.md

 # ROS Motion Capture Fitts Task
-Runs a fitts task using input from a ROS node that reads data from a Polaris Vicra motion capture sensor.
+ROS package that can be used in conjunction with the [polaris_sensor package](https://github.com/tuckeruen/polaris_sensor).
+You can use the instructions there to run that node and stream data from the Polaris Vicra to a ROS topic.
+Make sure to use the correct rom file.
+For this
+project: ***rom/fitts_tool.rom***

+Then run this node to perform the actual human trial data collection.

-The main running file is *task_node.py*
+The main file is *task_node.py*